British Rail Class 22: Decline

 NBL went bankrupt in 1962 and, by the late 1960s, withdrawn locomotives were being used to provide spares.
 Attrition was inevitable and the withdrawals, which had commenced in 1967, finished with the withdrawal of 6333, 6336, 6338 and 6339 on 1 January 1972.
 Ex-London Midland Region Class 25 diesel-electrics were drafted in as replacements.

 Livery

 The NBL type 2s were introduced in all-over green livery with a light grey skirt band, mid-grey roof, red buffer beams and black underframe.
-Numbers appeared below all four cab windows and the BR 'lion and wheel' emblem was placed high on the bodyside as centrally as possible.
+Numbers appeared below all four cab windows, below the number was the builders plate with the GWR Route Dot beneath that, and the BR 'lion and wheel' emblem was placed high on the bodyside as centrally as possible.
 Later a small yellow warning was added.
 From 1967 some locos were repainted in the new corporate rail blue livery.
 The first four repaints, D6300, D6303, D6314 and D6327 had small yellow warning panels which they retained until withdrawal, later blue repaints had full yellow ends.
 Only about half the class were repainted into blue.
-The BR logo was placed immediately below each cab window, with the loco number below this; on some locos this was reversed.
+The BR logo was placed immediately below each cab window, with the loco number below this; on some locos this was reversed, some loco's kept the GWR Dot, which would be placed below the Logo and Number.